coffee-15/romance-book-club/_posts/2025-05-22-the-burnout.md

 ## Jess: 3/5

 Jess similarly liked the side characters, and found Sasha's mad dash away from her job particularly inspired.
-Her other highlight was the mother and auntie, who both felt crazy in relatable ways
+Her other highlight was the mother and auntie, who both felt crazy in relatable ways.

 ## Nicola: 3.5/5